-- 11.1.1 A player can only take active part (substitute fielder exempt) in any one adult grade game on a Saturday, excluding double header T20s. - 11.1.2 Premier teams must name all team players prior to the start of play.
+- 11.1.1A player can only take active part (substitute fielder exempt) in any one adult grade game on a Saturday, excluding double header T20s. - 11.1.2 Premier teams must name all team players prior to the start of play.
 The team must provide the team list to appointed officials or opposition captain (should an official umpire not be standing).
 On this basis, any named player that arrives late may play an immediate part in the game. - 11.1.3 Non-premier grades must notify the opposition captain of any shortfall in team numbers prior to commencement of play.
-On this basis any player that arrives late may play an immediate role in the game and no stand-down penalty time for batting or bowling shall be imposed on such notified players. - 11.1.1 In respect to the late arrival of a Premier or non-Premier player it must be noted that: - 11.1.1.1 The late arrival must not have played in any other adult fixture on that day apart from acting as a twelfth player - 11.1.1.2 The captain must advise the opposition captain of any twelfth player that commences play at the start of the day, so that the player may be replaced by a player which arrives late. - 11.1.1.3 In the event of a team playing twelve players, the captain must inform the opposing captain and the umpires who the non-bowler (cannot be the wicketkeeper) and non-batter are, before the toss.
-If it is a two-day match and the captain wished to change the non-batter and bowler for the second half of the match, the opposing captain and umpires must be informed before commencement of the third innings.
+On this basis any player that arrives late may play an immediate role in the game and no stand-down penalty time for batting or bowling shall be imposed on such notified players. - 11.1.4 In respect to the late arrival of a Premier or non-Premier player it must be noted that: - 11.1.4.1 The late arrival must not have played in any other adult fixture on that day apart from acting as a twelfth player. - 11.1.4.2 The captain must advise the opposition captain of any twelfth player that commences play at the start of the day, so that the player may be replaced by a player which arrives late. - 11.1.4.3 In the event of a team playing twelve players, the captain must inform the opposing captain and the umpires who the nonbowler (cannot be the wicketkeeper) and non-batter and bowler for the second half of the match, the opposing captain and umpires must be informed before commencement of the third innings.